StaysafeUK/PetNameChooserJS/README.md

 # 9. FUTURE FEATURES

-- IF this project goes to a future iteration I created the following:
+- IF this project goes to a future iteration I created the following I created the following User Stories:

 - USER STORY: Name suggestion for different sizes of dogs -  This would include Small, Medium and Large Dog names for male and female dogs.